 Why do members start their speech by saying 'Thank you Speaker'?

-Members start their speeches with ‘Thank you Speaker’ to follow the rules of the House of Representatives and to show respect to the position.
-It is a polite but not compulsory convention.
+Members of the House of Representatives often start their speeches with ‘Thank you Speaker’ to acknowledge that the Speaker has given them permission to speak and to show respect to the position.
+It is a convention – tradition – of the House, but it is not a rule to start speeches in this way.

-One of the Standing Orders – rules – of the House of Representatives states ‘Members addressing the House do so through the Speaker.’
-It is a reminder that speeches, questions and comments are to be directed through the Speaker.
+One of the standing orders – rules – of the House of Representatives states ‘Members addressing the House do so through the Speaker.’
+This means that members speak to the Speaker, not directly to each other.
 This helps ensure the orderly running of the meeting and discourages members from engaging in private argument.

 A member of the government speaking in the House of Representatives